 Notes from the Science Committee: Frequently Asked Questions

-Most of us have heard or read about avian influenza (also called avian flu and bird flu) and its possible impacts on domestic livestock.
-There are also concerns that the genuine possibility of the development of strains of these viruses could pose serious health threats to humans.
-We have reviewed many sources, some of which are listed below.
+Most of us have heard or read about avian influenza (also called avian flu and bird flu) and its impacts on domestic poultry.
+We have reviewed many sources of information, some of which are listed below.
 Following are some answers to the most commonly asked questions:

 Is Avian Flu a New Type of Flu?